kdavies4/ModelicaRes/README.md

 ![Sankey diagram of three tanks example](doc/_static/ThreeTanks-small.png)

 The figures are generated via [matplotlib], which offers a rich set of plotting routines.
-ModelicaRes includes functions to automatically pre-format and label some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
+ModelicaRes has methods to automatically create and label xy plots, Bode and Nyquist plots, and Sankey diagrams.
 ModelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].

 Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results (*.mat), but the loading functions are modular so that other formats can be